 We only check for things that are publicly available.
 We're using the HTML source to determine meta descriptions, page titles and missing alt texts.
 We're also using:

 - The W3 Validator to check your site for HTML validity

 - Google's Pagespeed API to check your pagespeed

-We're only using these 2 if we're checking your site, not if we're checking broken links.
+We're only using these two if we're checking your site, not if we're checking broken links.

 Should I be worried?

 Not at all.
 We're only crawling parts that are available to everyone.
 Also, we won't submit any forms.
 We're only crawling pages that are in your sitemap, or linked to from another page.